David Marks: Since 1971

 On December 16, 2011, it was announced that Marks would be reuniting with Brian Wilson, Mike Love, Al Jardine, and Bruce Johnston for a new Beach Boys album and 50th anniversary tour in 2012.
 The group appeared at the 2012 Grammy Awards on February 12, followed by a 50-date tour that began in Tucson, Arizona in April.
 Mike Love commented on working with Marks once again, stating, "David rocks.
 A phenomenal guitarist.
 When he does those leads on "Surfin'", "Surfin' Safari", and "Fun, Fun, Fun" it's so authentic.
 He and Carl committed on playing guitar since they were ten years old and were neighbors with each other from across the street in Hawthorne.
 He's a fantastic musician and a really fantastic guy to be with.
 He went through his issues with alcohol, but he's completely cooled out for maybe ten years now.
 It's going to be really great to be with him."
 Marks took over lead vocal duties on the songs "Hawaii" and "Getcha Back" during the anniversary tour.

 Also in 2012, Marks released the album The Circle Continues, which featured a guest appearance from Jardine on vocals on the song "I Sail Away'.

 In June 2013, Brian Wilson's website announced that he was recording and self-producing new material with Jardine, Marks, former Beach Boys member Blondie Chaplin, Don Was, and Jeff Beck.
 It stated that the material might be split into three albums: one of new pop songs, another of mostly instrumental tracks with Beck, and another of interwoven tracks dubbed "the suite" which initially began form as the closing four tracks of That's Why God Made the Radio.
 Released in April 2015, No Pier Pressure marked another collaboration between Wilson and Joe Thomas, featuring guest appearances from Jardine, Marks, Chaplin, and others.

 Following the 50th anniversary reunion tour, it was announced that Marks along with Wilson and Jardine would no longer tour with Johnston and Love; instead, Marks appeared with Jardine and Wilson along with Wilson's band for a short summer tour in 2013 featuring the three.
 On the tour Marks sang "Little Bird", "Forever", "This Car of Mine", and "Summertime Blues".
-During the fall, Wilson, Jardine, and Marks joined guitar legend Jeff Beck for a 23 city tour, the foursome appearing on The Tonight Show Starring Jimmy Fallon to promote their tour.
+During the fall, Wilson, Jardine, and Marks joined guitar legend Jeff Beck for a 23 city tour, the foursome appearing on The Tonight Show Starring Jimmy Fallon to promote their tour, with former Beach Boys member Blondie Chaplin as guest musician.
+Marks declined to join them after the tour.

 Marks and his wife, Carrieann, relocated to southern California in 2013 after living for a decade in North Salem, New York.

 Jardine, Marks, Johnston, and Love appeared together at the 2014 Ella Awards Ceremony, where Love was honored for his work as a singer.
 Marks also made other appearances with Love and Johnston's touring Beach Boys group in 2014 and 2015.